XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 To help understand how much a partial payment actually delivered, the metadata of a successful Payment transaction includes a `delivered_amount` field.
 This field describes the amount actually delivered, in the [same format](reference-rippled.html#specifying-currency-amounts) as the `Amount` field.

 For non-partial payments, the `delivered_amount` field of the transaction metadata is equal to the `Amount` field of the transaction.
-When a payment delivers an issued currency, the `delivered_amount` may be slightly differently than the `Amount` field due to rounding.
+When a payment delivers an issued currency, the `delivered_amount` may be slightly different than the `Amount` field due to rounding.

 The delivered amount is **not available** for transactions that meet **both** of the following criteria: